 To assist with these costs, financial aid is available to eligible students.
 If you have not already done so, please submit the FAFSA (or the CA Dream Act) application.
 The priority application deadline is March 2nd of the current year, for the following academic year.
 For more information, please visit the Financial Aid webpage.
 If you are a CA Dream Act applicant, please also submit the CA Nonresident Tuition Exemption for Eligible High School Graduates (AB-540) form, with supporting documentation, to the Office of Admissions and Recruitment.

-New and returning undergraduate students are required to attend Golden Eagle Orientation to learn more about the university, and receive academic advisement and assistance with class registration.
-Additional information will be sent beginning in April to students who have accepted the offer of admission.
+New and returning undergraduate students are required to attend Golden Eagle Orientation to learn more about the university and receive academic advisement and assistance with class registration.
+Additional information will be sent beginning in April for Fall admission, and in November for Spring admission, to students who have accepted the offer of admission.
 For more information, visit the Golden Eagle Orientation webpage.